hunjixin/automapper/README.md

     }
 ```

-### Define global types conversion and than verwrite in complex type mapping
+### Define global types conversion and than overwrite in complex type mapping
 ```go
     package main